Easy Sautéed Squash and Zucchini

 If you love this recipe as much as we do, please give it a five star review and help me share on facebook and pinterest.

 CONNECT WITH SWEET C’S!

-- 3 tablespoon salted butter (for vegan, swap for 3 tablespoon olive or avocado oil)
+- 3 tbsp salted butter (for vegan, swap for 3 tbsp olive or avocado oil)

 - 4 cloves garlic, diced

 - 1 summer squash, halved and cut into half moons

 - 1 zucchini squash, halved and cut into half moons